valenwave/Luminescence/Pages/Software/Software.md

 Has a template system that is good to enforce standards onto other team members.
 Whenever I'm working on a page that is based on a template and I make a new section, I consider putting that section back into the template.

-## Simplenote

-Benefits from having small searchable documents.
-It's UI relies on using search to find documents and the search works well.
-Including notes here that I don't want to be public or information that others wouldn't care about.

 ## Visual Studio Code

 CTRL+SHIFT+X: Extensions